 “To successfully apply for a scholarship, academic excellence is not enough”

 To successfully apply to universities in the US, Mai Anh made very rigorous preparations, including: GPA report cards, SAT, IELTS scores, personal essays, and exposure to extracurricular activities.

 “For special fields such as Fashion and Arts such as at the Parsons School of Design, academic excellence is not enough.
 Candidates must prove to the admission board that they are truly talented in their area of application.
 The board also wants to know how passionate you are about the particular field, as well as your enthusiasm for it”, Mai Anh shared.

-A page from Mai Anh’s portfolio sent to the school
+A page from Mai Anh’s portfolio sent to the universities

-Mai Anh was required to send her artistic portfolio, including projects such as designs from recycled materials; and provided introduction to the admission board about the traditional ao dai designs to which she had conceived cut and dressed herself.
+Mai Anh was required to send her artistic portfolio, including projects such as designs from recycled materials; and provided introductions to the admission board about the traditional ao dai designs to which she had cut, sew and dressed herself in.
 The Portfolio also showcased Mai Anh’s understanding of fashion trends and included her presentation of a business plan for redesigning old clothes, and a video clip about her plan.

 “Stepping into the Parsons School of Design, I just wanted to be a student there immediately.
 The school is full of innovation and the products of talented students are on display everywhere in the school.
 That only made me want to try harder to become a student there” – Mai Anh recounted her feelings when she set foot in the Parsons School of Design for the interview with the school’s admission board.

 Not only that, Mai Anh also left a good impression on the board with her unique qualities and personality: “I had made a handmade bag – a collage put together from Vietnamese ao dai pieces, as a gift for the admission board, which surprised them.
 Right after the interview, they wrote me an email thanking me for the special gift”.